The distinction between between developers and designers doesn’t make sense. We’re all designers — or we should be.

 Agile Design Practices

-Makers at AO have responsibilities ranging from the strategic levels of design to the tangible.
+Makers at Atomic Object have responsibilities ranging from the strategic levels of design to the tangible.
 Some days are spent with clients dreaming about the product, others designing a mockup, and other days are spent coding CSS.

 The diagram below roughly shows Atomic’s point of view on the skills overlap between designers and developers.